 Number ST-0.3 Name Connect to Stream and align - new client Process/Area Streaming Infrastructure Brief description This use case describes the connection of a client to a stream and the client acquiring stream records.
 Preconditions UC ST-0.1 has run successfully.
-The client has gained knowledge of the available streams via some mechanism (such as UC ST-0.2) Туре Gaining and maintaining alignment The client uses the results from UC ST-0.1: Use the provided endpoint address and method to connect.
-The client will connect with the null token40 to cause the provider to stream from the oldest record in the stream (offset zero) On connection both the client and provider stream processes are started, and the necessary communication is setup between client and provider.
+The client has gained knowledge of the available streams via some mechanism (such as UC ST-0.2) Туре Gaining and maintaining alignment Description and workflow The client uses the results from UC ST-0.1: Use the provided endpoint address and method to connect.
+The client will connect with the null token to cause the provider to stream from the oldest record in the stream (offset zero) On connection both the client and provider stream processes are started, and the necessary communication is setup between client and provider.
 As a result, the pipeline is started.
 The provider reads the appropriate log from offset zero filling the pipeline and responding to ongoing demand.
 The client demands from the provider and buffers as appropriate.
-The client stores in a repository (e.g., Log, database etc.) The client maintains a record of last commit (see also ST-2.1) Through the above activities the client works through the stream from initial record towards the most recent record Description and workflow 6.
-Passing the tombstone retention "point" It must take less than the tombstone retention period to reach the tombstone retention "point" in the log.
+The client stores in a repository (e.g., Log, database etc.) The client stores in a repository (e.g., Log, database etc.) The client maintains a record of last commit (see also ST-2.1) Through the above activities the client works through the stream from initial record towards the most recent record Passing the tombstone retention "point" It must take less than the tombstone retention period to reach the tombstone retention "point" in the log.
 If it takes longer than the tombstone retention the connection will be dropped as Tombstones for records already read may have been missed.
-7. Passing the compaction "point" From this point onward the client will be getting a full view of changes.
-8. Getting close to the head of the stream The client is well aligned with little lag.
-Assuming that the client is engineered to match the provider stream rate, the client should achieve a steady state and continue to be reading records close to the head of the stream, i.e., close to the most recent record logged by the provider.
-See sequence diagram "Connect" and "Streaming" phases where the stream starts from "offset 0" (Figure 11 and Figure 12).
-As changes occur in the network etc. records of the changes are appended to the appropriate logs and then streamed to the client.
+Passing the compaction "point" From this point onward the client will be getting a full view of changes.
+Getting close to the head of the stream The client is engineered to match the provider stream rate, the client should achieve a steady state and continue to be reading records close to the head of the stream, i.e., close to the most recent record logged by the provider.
+See sequence diagram "Connect" and "Streaming" phases where the stream starts from "offset 0" (Figure 29 and Figure 30).
+As changes occur in the network etc. records of the changes are appended to the appropriate logs and then streamed to the client.&lt;

-40 The token referred to here is the token from the log-record-header (see 3.10 Record content on page 23)
+&lt;sup>61 The token referred to here is the token from the log-record-header (see 3.10 Record content on page 23)